fbpx

 • Use Good Quality Puff Pastry Dough: Speaking of, use really good quality puff pastry dough that is, ideally, all butter.
 Our favorites are Dufour or Schar if you need it to be gluten-free!

-• And Chill Before Baking: Also, chill the sliced palmiers for just a few minutes — say 5 to 15 — before baking so that they don’t “melt” when baking.
+• And Chill Before Baking: Also, chill the sliced palmiers for just a few minutes—say 5 to 15—before baking so that they don’t “melt” when baking.

 • Make Them Ahead: Yes!
-You can totally make these ahead of time.
+You can make these ahead of time.
 You could do so one of two ways: 1) Freeze the sliced palmiers (make sure they’re well wrapped) and then bake them from frozen when you’re ready to serve them (they’ll need a few more minutes to bake since they’ll be frozen) or 2) Bake them up to 1 day ahead of time and then rewarm them briefly in a low oven (say 10 minutes at 250°F) before serving them.

 Variations On Savory Palmiers